ronitsinha/sig-fig-calculator/README.md

 ## To-do list
 * The last two of the three main goals
-* Possible create a website for the calculator
+* Possibly create a website for the calculator